rchakode/kube-opex-analytics/README.md

 * **One-year Monthly CPU and Memory Usage** per namespace as cumulative daily usage for each namespace during each month of the last 12 ones.
 * **Last Nodes' Occupation by Pods** providing for each node the share of resources used active pods on the node.

-You can see some screenshorts of these analytics hereafter.
+You can see some screenshorts of the resulting analytics charts hereafter.

 ### Last Week Hourly Resource Usage Trends